shocknet/docs/docs/terms/terms.md

 Copyright claimants should send applicable evidence to any of our contact methods for prompt assistance.

 Bootstrap access is a temporary mechanism for procuring ShockNet infrastructure prior to full deployment.
-Credits issued in this mode are non-redeemable, non-transferable, and may only be used toward ShockNet services or affiliated infrastructure providers.
+Credits issued in this mode are non-redeemable for cash, non-transferable, and may only be used toward ShockNet services or affiliated infrastructure providers.
 They are subject to strict value limits and are permanently closed upon use, in accordance with CFPB guidance on limited-purpose prepaid funding.
 Attempts to circumvent these limits—via self-refunding, indirect transfers, or other workarounds—are prohibited and may result in account termination.

 ## Privacy